SKelem/lah-cert-positions-guide/source/check-in.md

 * **Walk-in reports of Emergencies** – use the CERT Incident Report form to gather as much information as possible.
 As soon as this is filled out, place the form in the clear file box, notify Operations that a walk-in Incident Report form needs to be picked up.

-## Continuing Actions
+## Ongoing Actions

-* Once you have set up your area, continue to maintain the ICS 211B Check-In form.
+* Once you have set up your area, continue to maintain the Check-In form (ICS 211B).

-* CERTs and Hams will be checking in and out – keep ICS 211B form current.
+* CERTs and Hams will be checking in and out – keep Check-In form current.

 * Notify Operations to have the Large LAHCFD banner brought to Check-In and attached to Check-In tent.